La Salle invites first female students since 1850

 House said female students will be permitted to try out for La Salle’s famed drill team, and newly created female sports teams will depend on student interest.

 “I guess it’s kind of a watch and learn things.
-Because I’m very new to this,” Camengay said.
+Because I’m very new to this,” Camenga said.

 More from NEWS10